Results.

 |

-Complaint struck out for lack of diligent prosecution after complainant failed to submit required admissibility arguments.
+Communication struck out for lack of diligent prosecution after failure to file admissibility submissions.

 |